This article applies to LTI 1.1 only

 - Custom parameters — Enter these here.
 You will almost certainly need to read this article about custom parameters.

 - Tick Show type when creating tool instances (if you don’t do this no one will be able to select this tool!)
+This option is not present in newer versions of moodle.

 - Default Launch Container — Choose how you would like Moodle to embed the LTI tool.